-The model was calibrated using the ten hydrogeological units listed in Table 4.2.1a.
-In Layer 1, there are two hydraulic properties zones; one representing the Colorado River alluvium and the other representing the Brazos River alluvium.
-The remaining eight hydraulic zones represent two formations and eight aquifers.
+The model was calibrated using the ten hydrogeologic units listed in Table 4.2.1a.
+In layer 1, there are two hydraulic properties zones representing the alluvium of the Colorado and Brazos rivers, respectively.
+The remaining eight hydraulic conductivity zones represent two formations and eight aquifers.
 The two formations are the Weches and Reklaw formations.
 Based on the conceptual groundwater models presented by Dutton and others (2003) and Kelley and others (2004), these formations consist primarily of clayey marine deposits that can be represented as relatively homogenous units of low hydraulic conductivity.
-The eight aquifers represent formations dominated by progradational sandstones that contain spatially variable thick, laterally continuous and permeable sands.
+The eight aquifers represent formations dominated by progradational sandstones that contain spatially variable thick, laterally continuous, and permeable sands.
 The hydraulic conductivity of the aquifers is expected to be spatially variable, with the greatest sand thicknesses and permeable deposits occurring nearest the principal depositional zones.

-An important feature of the shallow aquifer system represented by model layer 2 is that it is not a hydraulic property zone.
-Rather, this layer is comprised of a mosaic of hydraulic properties.
-Model layer 2 consists of eight hydraulic properties zones, which include zone numbers 3 through 10 in Table 4.3.1a.
+The shallow aquifer system represented by model layer 2 is notably not a hydraulic property zone.
+Rather, this layer is comprised of a mosaic of hydraulic properties, consisting of eight hydraulic properties zones, which include zones 3 through 10 in Table 4.3.1a.
 The locations of these eight zones are consistent with the hydrogeologic unit extents shown in Figure 4.2.1k.

 Hydraulic Property Zones

-Number Name Model Layer(s)
+Number Name Model Layer (s)

 1 Colorado River Alluvium 1

 2 Brazos River Alluvium 1

 3 Sparta Aquifer 2 and 3

 4 Weches Formation 2 and 4

 5 Queen City Aquifer 2 and 5

 6 Reklaw Formation 2 and 6

 7 Carrizo Aquifer 2 and 7

 8 Calvert Bluff Formation 2 and 8

 9 Simsboro Formation 2 and 9

 10 Hooper Formation 2 and 10